 This material contains a 24-day devotional, consisting of scripture readings and commentary, as well as a collection of suggested activities to do with your family or friends.
 The devotional material and the activities are divided into four themes of the season: light, servanthood, family, and the Christ child’s arrival, heralded by angels.
 Each of the four sections begin with a short introduction, followed by scripture readings for six days.
 At the beginning of each reading you will find a phrase – specific to the section – that may be repeated each night as you light the advent candle, followed by a portion of scripture and commentary to serve as that day’s devotional material.

-On Sunday mornings, we sometimes pray a prayer from the Book of Common Prayer.
-The Book of Common Prayer is the official service book of the Church of England and, with some variation, of other churches of the Anglican Communion.
+Try pray-as-you-go or sacred space for online daily devotions based on Bible readings and prayer.
+For a more liturgical approach, Book of Common Prayer, the official service book of the Church of England and, with some variation, of other churches of the Anglican Communion.